Stride-EdVentures/javabook/book_source/interfaces/sorting_with_classes.md

 implementation?

 ### Class Implements Comparator
 We can pass in an object that implements the method `kidLessThan`.
-Let's look at what that code.
+Let's look at that code.

 ```java
 public abstract class CompareKids {